How is the word unique distinct from other similar adjectives?

 “the

-unique existing example of Donne’s handwriting”
+unique existing example of Donne’s handwriting”“a

-unique copy of an ancient manuscript”
+unique copy of an ancient manuscript”“certain types of problems have

-unique solutions”
+unique solutions”-

 synonyms: